jrfonseca/drmingw/README.md

 ## CatchSegv

 Dr. Mingw also includes a Windows replica of GLIBC's `catchsegv` utility, which enables you to run a program, dumping a stack backtrace on any fatal exception.
-Dr. Mingw's catchsegv has additional features:
+Dr. Mingw's CatchSegv has additional features:

 * will collect and dump all `OutputDebugString` messages to stderr